AR4152/health_rag/README.md

 ## Overview

-The system consists of several components working together and makes use of public libraries (such as LangChain and Ollama) to enable personalized health queries:
+The system consists of several components working together and makes use of public libraries (such as *LangChain* to orchestrate the retrieval and integration of private health data and *Ollama* as the underlying large language model (LLM) provider) to enable personalized health queries:

 1. **Document Ingestion**: Documents (such as lab reports or health records) are loaded and processed into smaller chunks.
 Supported formats include PDF, TXT, DOCX, and MD.